 The incentive must go directly to the lighting design team to fund their efforts to achieve lighting energy savings while maintaining quality lighting design.
 These incentives have been recalibrated to encourage projects to achieve higher tiers in Performance Lighting.
 The lighting design incentive must equal 20 percent of the customer’s lighting incentive for Performance Lighting Tier 2 projects, 15 percent of the incentive for Performance Lighting Tier 1 projects and 10 percent of the incentive for all other projects.
 The Company has established a $15,000 maximum incentive per project.

-Please note that the January 1, 2025, ban on mercury-containing linear fluorescent lamps will play a significant role in the 2025 Plan development.
-The Company is currently awaiting an evaluation report which will detail the extent to which the Company will be able to provide lighting savings during program year 2025.
+.
+In 2024, the Company has worked with the EEC consultant team, evaluation team and others to determine how the mercury ban legislation will impact the 2025 Plan savings claimed through lighting.

 3.2.9 Combined Heat and Power Initiative